neskk/proxyscanner/README.md

 If an arg is specified in more than one place, then commandline values override environment variables which override config file values which override defaults.
 ```

+## Docker

+- Run containers: `docker-compose up`
+- Stop containers: `docker-compose down`

+### Database volume

+- The database container stores its data in a volume to be reused.
+- Delete volumes: `docker-compose down --volumes`

 ## Debugging with VS Code while using Docker containers